 Days 3-4: False Pass (Unimak Island)

 False Pass takes its name from the shallow depth of the strait leading to the Bering Sea, making it impractical for large ships.
 The area grew with the establishment of a cannery in 1917, when the natives immigrated from the neighboring islands.
 Today it is a vibrant village of 35 fishermen, located on mountainous and volcanic Unimak Island.
 Shishaldin volcano, located near the center of Unimak Island, is a spectacular symmetrical cone about 10 miles (16 km) in diameter at its base.
 The mountain which rises to 9,373 ft (2857m) is the highest peak of the Aleutian Islands and from its crater emerges a cloud of vapor.
-Its top part is completely covered with snow and white ice.
+Its upper part is completely covered with snow and white ice.

 Days 5-7: Hot baths in Akutan Island